nilbody/cloud-tensorflow/README.md

 ### Prepare Data

 As the way to use TensorFlow, we can write Python script to train model.
-In order to run training in the cloud platform, we need extra scripts to submit training jobs and deploying models.
+In order to run training in the cloud platform, we need extra scripts to submit training and deploying jobs.

-The basic struct of code looks like this and you can find the complete example in [linear_regression](./samples/linear/regression/).
+The basic struct of code looks like this and you can find the complete example in [linear_regression](./samples/linear_regression/).

 ```
 ├── data